horans/bootstrap-ao/README.md

 description: a centered container with max width of 1400px, work with `container`(with gutter) or `container-full`(no gutter)
 related: `container` `container-full`

+#### layout
+* `border-box`
+description: set element and its children "box-sizing: border-box"

+* `clear-both`
+description: add clearfix for element
+related: `grid`

+* `inline-block`
+description: set element to inline block and align to its top

+* `a-block`
+description: set anchor or anchors in element to block

+* `grid`
+description: simple half size grid on desktop
+related: `clear-both`

 #### position
 * `fixed`
 description: fixed position, top of the browser